hellofromtonya/lab-data-store/docs/requirements/basics.md

 - Put items into the store: `set`, `put`, `store`, or `add`
 - Read items out of the store: `get`
+- Check if an item exists in the store: `exists` or `has`.
+	- Give it a store key to check if it exists.
+	- Returns `true` if the key exists; else, `false`.

 ## Internal Functionality and Attributes